A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Discussion

 \subsubsection{GW host candidates}

 To demonstrate the potential of REGALADE in the search for electromagnetic counterparts to GW events, we crossmatched it with the current leading reference catalog, GLADE+, focusing on the confidence regions of two GW events: GW170817 and S250119cv.
-GW170817 is the only confirmed multimessenger kilonova detected so far \citep{Abbott2017PhRvL.119p1101A}, while S250119cv represents a typical, well-localized binary black hole merger observed during the O4 run, located at approximately 500\,Mpc with a 90\% confidence region spanning 8.5 deg\(^2\).
-For the latter event, GLADE+ exhibits a reported \(B\)-band completeness of about 50\% \citep{Brozzetti2025GCN}.
+GW170817 is the only confirmed multi-messenger kilonova detected so far \citep{Abbott2017PhRvL.119p1101A}, while S250119cv represents a typical, well-localized binary black hole merger observed during the O4 run, located at approximately 500\,Mpc with a 90\% confidence region spanning 8.5 deg\(^2\).
+For the latter event, GLADE+ is claimed to be complete in terms of galaxies contributing 50\% of the \(B\)-band total light \citep{Brozzetti2025GCN}.

-Table \ref{tab:sci_cases} summarizes the number of galaxies from each catalog that lie within the 90\% confidence region of these events and their respective distance intervals (\(39.8 \pm 8.3\)\,Mpc for GW170817 and \(472 \pm 112\)\,Mpc for S250119cv)\textnrml{. } For the GW170817 event, host candidate counts are comparable, with minor differences attributable to distance estimates varying slightly between GLADE+ and REGALADE.
+Table \ref{tab:sci_cases} summarizes the number of galaxies from each catalog that lie within the 90\% confidence region of these events and their respective distance intervals (\(39.8 \pm 8.3\)\,Mpc for GW170817 and \(472 \pm 112\)\,Mpc for S250119cv).
+For the GW170817 event, host candidate counts are comparable, with minor differences attributable to distance estimates varying slightly between GLADE+ and REGALADE.
 Stellar masses for host galaxies tend to be on average 40\% higher in REGALADE, a result of incorporating \(W1\)-band photometry adapted to extended sources (see Section \ref{sec:photo}).
 Regarding S250119cv, the number of GLADE+ galaxies found here is lower than previously reported by \citet{Brozzetti2025GCN}, primarily because our crossmatch uses the intersection of the 90\% credible sky area and the 68\% confidence interval in distance for simplicity, unlike the 90\% credible volume considered in GLADEnet \citep{Brozzetti2024}.
 Nonetheless, REGALADE recovers approximately twice as many galaxies within the same search volume, largely due to improved completeness among dwarf galaxies.
 Indeed, host candidates included exclusively in REGALADE have a median stellar mass of about \(2 \times 10^9\,M_\odot\), roughly an order of magnitude lower than galaxies common to REGALADE and GLADE+.